ibm-cloud-docs/containers/cs_istio_health.md

   ```
   {: pre}

-3. Enter the username and passphrase that you defined in step 1.
+3. Enter the username and passphrase that you previously defined.

 4. In the menu, click **Graph**.